 Strawberry cake (Fraisier) celebrates the sweetness of the strawberries and the beginning of the summer.
 To get this cake to the next level, look up Fraisier Cake Masterclass for the latest version!

 *Almond paste can be subbed for 60g sugar and 60g almond meal.
+Process sugar and almond meal to fine powder using your food processor (Tant Pour Tant).
 Makes a 2''x8''/5x20cm pastry ring.
 In a pastry bowl, sift flour with baking powder; set aside.
 In the bowl of a stand mixer fitted with the paddle attachment, beat almond paste and sugar on medium speed.
 Add a couple of eggs gradually – increasing the speed.
 Stop the mixer and swap the paddle attachment with the whisk (beat directly with the whisk attachment if using the almond meal mixture instead).
 Add remaining eggs and beat on high speed for 10 minutes.
 Stop mixer, mix about a cup /200g of the egg mixture into the melted butter.
 Add sifted powders to the batter and incorporate the butter mixture.
 Fill greased mold and bake.

 Heat up pistachios in a frying pan for a few minutes.
 Avoid coloration.
 Throw in food processor and blend to puree with oil and a few drops almond extract if desired.
 Keep for months refrigerated.

 Boil water and sugar.
 Blend syrup with strawberries, lemon juice, vanilla and Kirsch.
 Add more water if needed.
 Use at room temp.
 Punch can be refrigerated up to 4 days or kept frozen for weeks.